rwstorer/sdevclass/content/classes/SVAD230/module02.md

 ## Topics for Week Two

 - Routing and Switching
-- item two
-- item three
+- Complete the Learning Modules

 ## Routing and Switching